At 2,500 sq ft, the unit’s behavior matters more than the label.

 Reality Check

 A dehumidifier controls airborne moisture.
-It does not solve roof leaks, drainage failures, or foundation water intrusion.
+It does not solve roof leaks, drainage failures, plumbing leaks, foundation water intrusion, or standing water.

 If humidity remains high despite proper sizing and continuous operation, the issue may involve outside air infiltration or a structural moisture source.

-Equipment manages conditions.
+Equipment manages indoor conditions.
 It does not replace building repairs.